DanielDowns/VideoGames/Renegades/README.md

 I was the Lead Gameplay Programmer.
 I developed the Top Down Shooter, Bullet Hell, Base Attack, and Space Dogfight levels, coordinated the voice acting for the game, and completed various other tasks.

+I am not the narrator of the video here.